Initial data for perturbed Kerr black holes on hyperboloidal slices: The constraints in the conformal transverse traceless decomposition on compactified hyperboloidal ACMC-slices

-To rewrite the Hamiltonian constraint, we use the decomposition (see, e.g., \cite{Frauendiener:ConformalInfinity}) \beq \Omega=\omega\phi^{-2}, \eeq where $\omega$ is a prescribed spatial function\footnote{In this paper, we choose $\omega$ to always agree with the compactified radial coordinate $\sigma$.} which describes \scri by $\omega|_{\scri}=0$.
+We now turn our attention to the Hamiltonian constraint, which we rewrite by utilizing the decomposition (see, e.g., \cite{Frauendiener:ConformalInfinity}) \beq \Omega=\omega\phi^{-2}, \eeq where $\omega$ is a prescribed spatial function\footnote{In this paper, we choose $\omega$ to always agree with the compactified radial coordinate $\sigma$.} which describes \scri by $\omega|_{\scri}=0$.
 Note that $\omega$ has similar properties to $\Omega$, i.e.,~it is positive away from $\scri$ and possesses non-vanishing gradient at \scri.
 The auxiliary potential $\phi$ is chosen to be positive everywhere.

 The Hamiltonian constraint then turns into

 Here $\tilde{R}$ denotes the curvature scalar associated with $\tilde{\gamma}_{ij}$.
 Note that for isotropic extrinsic curvature, $\tilde{A}_{ij}\equiv 0$, the last term vanishes, and (\ref{eq:Hamilton_constraint_conformal}) turns into the {\em Yamabe equation}\footnote{Isotropic extrinsic curvature implies $K={\rm constant}$, i.e.,~the corresponding slices satisfy the CMC-condition.
 Note that there are typos in equation (34) of \cite{Frauendiener:ConformalInfinity} and equation (4) of \cite{Frauendiener:1998ud}.}.